chrisalbertson/servo_controler/README.md

 # Servo Controller
 This controller runs on a Raspberry Pi Pico microcontroller.
-The Pico may optionally be soldered to a main PCB that facilitate interconnects with up to 16 RC servos, 2 power supplies and a computer.
+The Pico may optionally be soldered to a main PCB that facilitates interconnects with up to 16 RC servos, 2 power supplies and a computer.